nrfconnect/sdk-nrf/samples/wifi/scan/README.rst

 Overview
 ********

-This sample can perform Wi-Fi "Scan" operation over both 2.4GHz and 5GHz
+This sample can perform Wi-Fi scan operation in the 2.4GHz and 5GHz bands.

-Using this sample, the development kit can scan for available Access Points in :abbr:`STA (Station)` mode.
+Using this sample, the development kit can scan for available access points in :abbr:`STA (Station)` mode.

 Building and running
 ********************